hyperledger-archives/grid-docs/docs/0.2/creating_locations.md

   The example environment uses `https://localhost:8080`.

 * The ID of an existing Pike organization that will own the locations.
-You must be defined as an agent with full location permissions for this organization.
-That is, one agent must be identified with your public key and must have permission to create, update, and delete locations.
+You will be defined as an agent with full location permissions for this organization.

   Tip: You can use `curl` to request organization and agent information from the Grid REST API, as in these examples: